yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 10. What is the syntax for a while loop in MATLAB?
 11. How can you use a while loop to perform a repetitive task until a certain condition is met?
 12. Give an example of a while loop in MATLAB.
+13. What is the difference between an if statement and an else if statement?
+14. What is the syntax for an if statement?
+15. Give an example of an if statement.
+16. What is an if statement?
+17. What is the difference between an if statement and a switch statement?
+18. What is the syntax for a switch statement?
+19. What is the default case in a switch statement?
-13. What are some tips for using while loops effectively?
+20. What are some tips for using while loops effectively?

 >**Answer:** Here are some tips for using while loops effectively:
 >